 The focus should be on the value of and equity in the vehicle; regardless of age.
 As long as the vehicle is worth enough to support the loan, you should not have a problem getting a classic car title loan.

 As long as the classic car has value, we can help you get a car title loan.
 And, most classic cars do have value.
 In fact, depending on the model and condition, they can be worth a significant amount.

 Some classic cars are worth several times more than new vehicles.
-To us, it doesn’t make sense to have an arbitrary year cutoff for loans when some older vehicles can be worth more than newer vehicles.
-For this reason, classic car title loans are one of our specialties.
+It doesn’t make sense to have an arbitrary year cutoff for loans when some older vehicles can be worth more than newer vehicles.
 Now, you may be wondering what is a classic car title loan?